Hilton Honors American Express Card review

 Even though it charges a AnnualFees annual fee, the CardName can be a great alternative to the CardName if you're loyal to the Hilton brand.

 Like the CardName, the CardName earns bonus rewards on stays at Hilton properties, but instead of 7X points, it earns a whopping 12X Hilton Honors points for each dollar of eligible purchases charged on the card directly with a hotel or resort within the Hilton portfolio.
-Additionally, cardholders can earn 6X points at U.S. restaurants, U.S. supermarkets, and U.S. gas stations, and 3X points on all other eligible purchases.
+Additionally, cardholders can earn 6X points at U.S. restaurants, U.S. supermarkets, and U.S. gas stations.
+Also, 4x points for each dollar on U.S online retail purchases, and 3X points on all other eligible purchases.

 The welcome bonus offer for new cardholders is also great.
-New cardholders can earn 130,000 bonus points once making $2,000 in eligible purchases within the first three months of card membership.
+New cardholders can earn 155,000 bonus points once making $3,000 in eligible purchases within the first six months of card membership.

 CardName vs. CardName